jacksleight/statamic-bard-mutator/docs/mutators.md

 ## Root Mutators

 Root mutators allow you to make changes to the raw [node](data-formats.html#node-data) and [mark](data-formats.html#mark-data) data before rendering.
-They're an advanced feature that give you access to the entire ProseMirror document and are only available when using [the Bard Mutator tag](templating.html#the-bard-mutator-tag).
+They're an advanced feature that give you access to the entire ProseMirror document and are only available when using [the custom augmentor](rendering.html).

 ```php
 use JackSleight\StatamicBardMutator\Facades\Mutator;